- Red Lion

 129 Bilston Street

-Unique destination brewery tap for Sarah Hughes which also sells progressive guest beers.
-One of the rare remaining pubs for which queues assemble ahead of opening time.
+A unique destination brewery tap for Sarah Hughes, also offering progressive guest beers.
+It is a popular Grade II listed pub brimming with character - queues have been known to assemble ahead of opening time.
 The biggest selling beer by some margin is the award-winning Sarah Hughes Dark Ruby Mild.
-Large garden with children's play facilities at the rear (which is utilised for certain annual events; namely Black Country Day).
-Prior notification is welcome for coach parties.
-A Grade II-listed pub brimming with character.
+The large garden has children's play facilities at the rear and is used to host various annual events such as Black Country Day.

 - Bulls Head